 You may think why bother?
-Gardening is a lot of work, I don’t have the time and I don’t have the space, but just look at how many have taken it up during the COVID19 lockdown.
-Yes, they may have had more time on their hands to consider it, but you will be surprised to know you don’t have to spend a lot of time gardening.
-Once a week for a couple of hours, usually a Saturday or Sunday, tends to works for me to be in the garden, whether it is weeding, digging or sowing new plants.
+Gardening is a lot of work, I don’t have the time and I don’t have the space, but you will be surprised to know you don’t have to spend a lot of time gardening.
+Once a week for a couple of hours, usually a Saturday, I tend to my garden, whether it is weeding, digging or sowing new plants.
 It always amazes me what I can achieve in those hours.
 Then I let nature do the rest.
 As for space, you don’t have to have a large garden in order to grow some fruit and veg.
 A large pot can grow a lot.

 1. You will eat healthier